How to Start a Cooking Class Business: Step by Step Guide

 Starting a successful cooking class requires thoughtful consideration and planning ahead.
 Take a while to set up clear structure and goals, and then build a strategy for promotion.

 The key, we believe, is the ability to make your class FUN and maintain a positive attitude.
-This will guarantee both you and your students are having some fantastic time while engaging with the art of cooking.
+This will guarantee both you and your students are having a fantastic time while engaging with the art of cooking.